DisCO: Portrait Distortion Correction with Perspective-Aware 3D GANs: Experiments

 \subsection{Ablation study}

-We conduct ablation studies using the entire CMDP dataset (51 faces).
-Since the distortion of the CMDP dataset is not severe, we also conduct the same ablation studies on our collected seriously distorted face images and show qualitative results. \figref{ablation-quant} and \figref{ablation-visual} show that without all our proposed designs, the optimization could easily get stuck in the sub-optimal solution and does not work well.
-Adding the camera optimization in the pipeline fails similarly.
-The proposed focal length reparameterization and the distance initialization are critical.
-Removing any of them degrades the performance significantly.
-Optimization scheduling is also important but not the most essential.
+We conduct ablation studies on both the CMDP dataset and our collected seriously distorted face images.
+The results are presented in \tabref{ablation_table} and \figref{ablation-visual}.
+Without camera optimization or any of our proposed designs for easing optimization, the face parameter gets stuck in a sub-optimal solution, leading to poor performance.
+The proposed focal length reparameterization and distance initialization are crucial for achieving good results, and removing any of them results in a significant degradation in performance, with the reconstructed face geometry being wrong and the corrected image remaining distorted as the input.
+While removing optimization scheduling, rotation reparameterization and camera optimization can still correct the distortion to some extent, it is more prone to fall into a local minimum, generating a face far away from the reference.
+The rotation reparameterization reduces the degree of freedom and regularizes the orthogonality of the rotation matrix.

-We also conduct our pipeline's ablation studies, including the stitching post-processing in~\figref{ablation-blend}.
-Directly pasting the generated face at a distance results in an inconsistency between the face and body parts.
-With our further fine-tuning, we can achieve seamless blending.
+Our pipeline's ablation studies investigate the stitching post-processing, as shown in \figref{ablation-blend}.
+When we directly paste the manipulated face into the input image, it results in an inconsistency between the face and body parts.
+However, we can achieve seamless blending with further processing, producing a more harmonious and natural result.